27escape/gnarlypi/README.md

 This is to replicate some of the functions of that device, ideally to run on different iterations of the Raspberry PI and to have output displayed on a range of modules, LEDs and displays as I have them and develop the code.

-Currently there is an alternative for the Gnarrbox doing the rounds on Kickstarter etc, this is the UnifyDrive UT2, earlybird price is 399 USD without any storage addded see [Kickstarter Campaign](https://www.kickstarter.com/projects/1945743381/ut2-redefining-portable-storage-solutions).
+Currently there is an alternative for the [Gnarrbox 2.0](https://www.kickstarter.com/projects/gnarbox/gnarbox-20-ssd-rugged-backup-device-for-your-camer?ref=discovery&term=camera%20backup&total_hits=13&category_id=333) doing the rounds on Kickstarter etc, this is the UnifyDrive UT2, earlybird price is 399 USD without any storage addded see [UnifyDrive UT2 - Kickstarter](https://www.kickstarter.com/projects/1945743381/ut2-redefining-portable-storage-solutions).
 A 2TB NVME drive is likely about 150 USD, so looking at 550 USD or possibly a lot more after launch.
+Other alternative devices can be found in [docs/alternatives](./docs/alternatives.md)

 This project then is to provide a _much_ cheaper alternative to that, though maybe without a nice box to put it in, and no battery either.
 But, we can create it with Raspberry PI's, storage and display options that fit in our budgets!